 Bordeaux is a city designed for people

-- Some half of the houses in the city are no more than two stories high.
-(A fact that I found out from the exhibition ‘Garden Metropolis’ at the Museum of Contemporary Art in Bordeaux – see below.)
-Keeping to a human scale makes for good community connections – another tenet of Jan Gehl
+- Some half of the houses in the city are no more than two storeys high, which makes the scale more human.
+This was a fact that I found out from the exhibition ‘Garden Metropolis’ at the CAPC Museum of Contemporary Art in Bordeaux – see below.

-- The walk along the River Garonne is perfect for clearing mental cobwebs – and for people watching (skateboarders, strollers, runners, the local Sunday market …)
+- The walk along the River Garonne is perfect for clearing mental cobwebs – and for people watching (skateboarders, strollers, runners, shoppers at the local Sunday market …)

 - Being close to the Atlantic Ocean leaves the city open to sea breezes.
 It’s always good to feel the strength of nature.

-- The city has a deep history.
-The capital of an historic wine-growing region – although the region is renowned for its high use of artificial means to make wine.
-An historic trading centre.
-The city has the second highest number of historic monuments after Paris.
-The Spanish border is also not far.
+- The city has a deep history, as a trading centre for wine, in particular.
+The city has the second highest number of historic monuments after Paris, and the Spanish border is also not far.

 Contemporary art & historic churches